- Pattern 1.1: Respond to Organizational Drivers

 - proposals from becoming agreements

-- Does the objection relate to this specific proposal or agreement?
+- How does the argument relate to this specific proposal or agreement?

-- Does this objection reveal how a (proposed or current) action or agreement:
+- Does the argument reveal how a (proposed or current) action or agreement:

 - harms response to any organizational driver?